Revenue

 Commure was founded in 2017 by Hemant Taneja at General Catalyst, alongside former leaders from Google, Salesforce, and Health Catalyst.
 The company initially launched as a developer platform for healthcare applications but pivoted to focus on enterprise healthcare software solutions.

-The core product, Commure Scribe, listens to physician-patient interactions and creates structured medical notes in real-time, integrating with over 30 different EHR systems including Epic and Cerner.
-Physicians can focus entirely on patient care while the system handles documentation in the background, requiring minimal editing of the generated notes.
+The core product, Commure Scribe, listens to physician-patient interactions and creates structured medical notes in real-time, integrating with more than 60 different EHR systems including Epic and Cerner.
+The ambient AI suite supports tens of millions of appointments each year, with physicians requiring minimal editing of generated notes.

-Beyond clinical documentation, Commure has expanded to offer a comprehensive healthcare operations suite.
-This includes staff safety solutions with wearable smart badges, automated revenue cycle management tools, and a patient engagement platform.
+Beyond clinical documentation, Commure offers a comprehensive healthcare operations suite including staff safety solutions with wearable smart badges, automated revenue cycle management tools, and a patient engagement platform.
 All products are built on CommureOS, their healthcare-specific operating system that enables seamless integration across a health system's existing technology infrastructure.
+The platform is deployed across more than 130 large health systems, including HCA Healthcare and Tenet Healthcare, spanning 3,000+ sites of care.

 Business Model